Why Most Therapists Are Not Legally Compliant

 Second, full legal compliance appears to be extremely rare in health care.

 Even among those who pursue full compliance as a goal, the 2020 HIPAA audit makes clear that the overwhelming majority don’t achieve it.
 (To be clear, that includes me.
-I strive for compliance, and am also aware of areas in which I haven’t always met that standard.)
-I am of the opinion that health care in general, and mental health care in particular, is over-regulated in the U.S., to the point that full legal and regulatory compliance is now, as the data shows, nearly impossible for the average practitioner.
+While I strive for compliance, I’m also aware of areas in which I haven’t always met that standard.)
+Moreover, I am of the opinion that health care in general, and mental health care in particular, is over-regulated in the U.S., to the point that full legal and regulatory compliance is now, as the data shows, nearly impossible for the average practitioner.
 I am deeply concerned about the amount of power that affords regulatory bodies and disgruntled clients, who have the leverage to meaningfully harm the practice of almost any provider they don’t like.

 Third, new state and federal regulations may be moving health care in general, and private practice in particular, away from a culture of compliance.
 The reasons for noncompliance described above can start to stack on top of one another.
 When new rules are seen as irrelevant or difficult to comply with, and are also seen as presenting relatively low risk for those who choose not to comply, the discussion among professionals becomes one of mutual shoulder-shrugging.
 If you don’t see that new rule as a big enough deal to put effort into, I guess I won’t either.